johnbenedictyan/Craft-Cooking/notes.md

 - Bug Fix: The bug where the updated password wasn't being hashed.
 - New Feature: Recipe Creator and Editor now have access to the ingredient list.
 - Bug Fix: Added checks to see if users would enter fake user_id and post_id into the urls and placed errors for them.

+## 24 May
+- New Feature: Each recipe has its own description.
+- New Feature: Top five post in terms of number of view show up as the feature posts.
+Added a function to auto increment the number of views when a post is visited.

 ## USEFUL LINKS
 **Stock profile pictures**